oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

  - If I am using other libraries that might return a `Duck` I have to deal with that also

 ##### Still does not scale:
-If someone else implements `DuckWithChickenSupport`, and I want to use both there code and mine, what do?
+If someone else implements `DuckWithChickenSupport`, and I want to use both their code and mine, what do I do?

  - Inherit from both? `DuckWithChickenAndSwanSupport`
  - This is the classic multiple inheritance [Diamond Problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
  - It's hard.
 Even in languages supporting multiple inheritance, they may not support it in a useful way for this without me writing special cases for many things.

 There *are* engineering solutions around all this.
+One can use various design patterns to emulate multiple dipatch.
 It is beyond the scope of this post to detail them.
-But in sort they are more complex to use than multiple dispatch.
-One can use various design patterns to emulate multiple dipatch.

 ### Option 3: Multiple Dispatch